Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

 * “Big Data” such as radio telescopes, particle physics

 Big data is set to offer tremendous insights, but with the terabytes and petabytes of data pouring in to organizations today, traditional architectures are not up to the challenge.
 There are many challenges which comes along with big data:
 * Analysis - With the enormous amount of data available the major challenge is to leverage the value that data have to offer.
+Big data requires complex analysis within relatively short time spans in order to detect trends and make decisions.
+Analysis techniques include, among many others:
+  * A/B Testing
+  * Visualization
+  * Machine Learning
+  *Time Series Analysis
 * Collection -
   * Data is not free.
   * Data is in format not conducive to analysis.